rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 *\"study\"* to retrieve dataset mentions such as *\"ANES 1952 Time Series Study\"*.
 However, this term can also retrieve noises such as *\"empirical study\"*.
-These kinds of query terms are still needed to retrieve various forms and types of dataset mentions, but clearly generate some noises.
+These kinds of query terms are still needed to retrieve various forms and types of dataset mentions but clearly generate some noises.

 ### Document QA + query generation module + entity typing module